trek-view/gopro2frames/docs/LOGIC.md

 [See also calculations in excel formulae here](https://docs.google.com/spreadsheets/d/1fj-xZsuu7kk11rgTuyeWlvlo7Psiq_Gz/edit?usp=sharing&ouid=111552983205460555579&rtpof=true&sd=true)

 ## 5. Create video GPX

-A GPX file can then be created using all time, elevation (altitude), latitude, and longitude calculated at step 4.
+A GPX file can then be created using all time, elevation (altitude), latitude, and longitude calculated earlier

 ```xml
 <trkseg>